Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's total is 8.4 points higher than the combined 35.1 PPG average of the two teams.
+- The two teams combine to average 35.1 points per game, 8.4 less than the total in this contest.

-- These two squads surrender a combined 68.7 points per game, 25.2 more than this contest's over/under.
+- The 68.7 points per game these two squads have allowed their opponents to score this season are 25.2 more than the 43.5 over/under in this contest.

-- The Midshipmen and their opponents have scored an average of 48.5 points per game in 2021, 5.0 more than Saturday's total.
+- Midshipmen games this season feature an average total of 48.5 points, a number 5.0 points higher than Saturday's over/under.

-- The 43.5-point over/under for this game is 10.2 points below the 53.7 points per game average total in Owls games this season.
+- The 53.7 PPG average total in Owls games this season is 10.2 points more than this game's over/under.

 Navy Stats and Trends

-- Navy has six wins against the spread in 10 games this season.
+- Navy has six wins against the spread in 10 games this year.

-- Navy's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Navy has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

-- This year, the Midshipmen have seven turnovers, six fewer than the Owls have takeaways (13).
+- The Midshipmen have turned the ball over seven times this season, six fewer than the Owls have forced (13).

 - Find the latest spread and moneyline odds for Navy at SISportsbook.